 I read the book in one sitting, hiding in a dark hole.
 I planned to keep the book to myself until I'd done at least one more draft.
 I expected horrible writing.
 I expected plot holes galore.
 I expected the characters to waver in their development and make horrible choices that made no sense.

-I almost cried when I finished that last sentence.
+I almost cried when I finished reading that last sentence.

 The book wasn't horrible.
 At all.
 In fact, I gave the raw, typo-ridden first draft to my husband to read as soon as he got home from work.
 And he didn't think it was horrible either.